|Sunset reddened clouds reflecting in our pool.|

-The idea of packing for this four night, five day trip to Lovina is a bit confusing.
-Its not as if I can stroll into my closet and pull favorite warm weather clothing off the hangers.
-There are no more than eight items neatly stacked in my clothes cupboard.
-The remainder of my limited wardrobe is still in my suitcase awaiting our departure in 35 days when we’ll leave the villa to fly to Sydney.
+The idea of packing for this four-night, five-day trip to Lovina is a little disconcerting.
+It’s not like I can walk around in my closet and pull out the favorite warm clothes from the hangers.
+There are not more than eight items carefully stacked in my wardrobe.
+The rest of my limited wardrobe is still in my suitcase awaiting our departure in 35 days when we leave the villa to catch the plane to Sydney.

-Wearing swimsuits all day, we hardly ever wear street clothes.
-When we do go out, its shorts and in-good-condition tee shirts.
+Wearing swimsuits, all day, we hardly ever wear street clothes.
+When we do go out, it’s shorts and in-good-condition tee shirts.
 We wear the same outfits over and over again.
-After showering in the late afternoon, we still don’t dress into street clothes.
-Once again, we don a dry swimsuit, with a sarong for me, while Tom wears swim trunks and tee shirt for dining.
+After showering in the late afternoon, we still don’t dress in street clothes.
+Once again, we don a dry swimsuit, with a sarong for me, while Tom wears swim trunks and tee-shirt for dining.

 |Gede explained that these plastic coverings are to protect watermelon from the hot sun.|

 As a result of this limited use of clothing, we only end up with one load of laundry each week, which the two Ketut handle for us for a nominal charge.
 It usually takes two days to dry outdoors (there’s no clothes dryer) due to the high rate of humidity and frequent rain.
 They hang everything on a clothes rack bringing it indoors at night and then, haul the rack outside again in the morning.